Emilio Spedicato

 Emilio Spedicato (born 1945) is full professor of operations research at the University of Bergamo in Italy.
 He attended the Liceo Classico Manzoni, obtaining (with Enrico Camporesi, now medical professor in Florida) the highest score in northern Italy at the final exams.
 He graduated in physics at Milan University and was the first non-Chinese to receive a PhD in a mathematical discipline in China, at Dalian University of Technology.
 Starting in 1969, he worked for seven years at CISE, a nuclear research center near Milano.
 He also spent two years in the United Kingdom, University of Essex, and the United States, at Stanford University.
 He then moved to the University of Bergamo as a professor in operations research and was for many years director of its mathematics department.

 Disciplines

 He has been active in different disciplines, as shown by his list of about 500 papers, of which some 300 in mathematics.

 Quasi-Newton methods

-In mathematics he worked ten years in the field of Quasi-Newton methods, obtaining the first results on optimal conditioning and invariancy to nonlinear scaling.
+In mathematics he worked ten years in the field of Quasi-Newton methods, obtaining the first results on optimal conditioning and invariance to nonlinear scaling.